Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/harmonizing-order-data.md

 Click the **COLLECTOR** tab to view the collector plugin code.
 We will discuss the cusotmizations and then apply them.

 The Data Hub Framework calls the `collect` function to "collect" a list of ids for the flow to operate on.
-By default, this function generates a list of source document URIS.
+By default, this function generates a list of source document URIs.
 The ids can be anything: URIs, relational row ids, twitter handles - whatever suits the needs of your application.

 The `options` parameter passed into the collector plugin contains the following properties by default: